osu-bsli/irec/README.md

 * No laptop ground control on the ground side, instead a yagi with mounted ESP32+LoRa, display (maybe e-ink?) and battery.

-# Leadership Manual
+# Notes

 Written by Brian Jia, 2025.

 ## Case Study: Avionics 2024 and 2025

 * Avionics work was divided into strata managed by appointed Responsible Engineers.
-This created a team where the Responsible Engineer had ultimate responsibility for their layer (flight software, electronics, airbrakes, etc.) but **nobody**, except for the PM-appointed Avionics Lead, actually felt responsibility for the final outcome (i.e. the actual goddamn rocket launch and recovery.)
+This created a team where the Responsible Engineer had ultimate responsibility for their layer (flight software, electronics, airbrakes, etc.) but almost **nobody**, except for the PM-appointed Avionics Lead, actually felt responsibility for the final outcome (i.e. the actual goddamn rocket launch and recovery.)
 This bottleneck meant the entire team's output depended on the capabilties of a single person.
 Sometimes, that single person can lock in and make it work.
-Most of the time, they can't.
+Most of the time, they can't, at no fault whatsoever of their own.
 * This stratification also created a team that is not able to reason about the entire avionics stack as a single unit, which is not ideal when the team's main purpose is to create a robotic apogee control system (the airbrakes).

 ## Avionics 2026 - The Plan

-* Reading the above, you're probably thinking to yourself, "Just make them talk more."
+Reading the above, you're probably thinking to yourself, "Just make them talk more."
 But what if the team was structured so they just naturally communicate? **With the guiding principle that the team's structure should naturally facilitate communication:**

 * Strata will be deleted.
 Project management will be done in a "figure it out amongst ourselves" manner, where individuals voluntarily pick up work that there is to do, which is perfectly appropriate or even ideal for an R&D team of this size (6-10 people).
 * "Figure it out amongst ourselves" is a form of communication, in my opinion.
 * At my internship at Vertiv, where I work on software and dev tooling for a ridiculously tightly coupled embedded Linux system, we do not have static assignments of responsibility for each part of the system.
 You just do whatever you need to do, PR any repository you need to PR to move things along.